12 Top-Rated Tourist Attractions in Bonn

 The Arithmeum

 The University of Bonn, established in 1697, is home to a variety of new and old museums and collections.
-One of the newest and most interesting - especially for those interested in the science and technology of numbers - is the Arithmeum.
+One of the newest and most interesting, especially for those interested in the science and technology of numbers, is the Arithmeum.

 This fascinating museum is dedicated to mathematics and is based upon a collection of 1,200 antique calculating machines and rare books on the subject dating back many centuries.
 The museum is also notable for its spectacular steel and glass structure, designed to represent "the transparency of science."
-Guided tours are available, and there's a good shop selling related souvenirs located on the premises.

 Address: Lennéstrasse 2, 53113 Bonn

-Academic Museum of Antiquities
+The Academic Art Museum

 Other highlights include more than 500 statues, as well as more than 2,000 original sculptures from some of Europe's leading artists.
 Also of interest is the university's Egyptian Museum, home to a collection of 3,000 ancient Egyptian artifacts.